isocline/reflow/README.md

 ## Advantages

-- **Optimized Dynamic Work Processor**: Clockwork is a versatile job execution tool that satisfies job execution conditions under any circumstances.
+- **Optimized Dynamic Work Processor**: re:Flow is a versatile job execution tool that satisfies job execution conditions under any circumstances.
 - **Self-control process**: Optimized for dynamic control environments such as various edge computing environments by dynamically changing its schedule status during job execution.
 - **Elastic scheduler**:  Scheduling is similar to the Unix crontab setting method and provides various setting functions through extended API.
 - **Accurate execution**: You can precisely adjust the execution in 1 ms increments aiming at the almost real-time level.